Learn helpful resume tips and resume strategies in this free lesson to ensure your resume stands out from the pack.

 Tips for writing a great resume

 In the next unit, we will be going into greater detail on how to write each section of your resume.
-However, before we begin, it's a good idea to understand the general tips and strategies that can really make your resume shine.
+Before we begin, it's a good idea to understand the general tips and strategies that can make your resume shine.

 Consider using the following techniques as you approach writing your resume.

+- Be concise.
 Because some recruiters look at as many as 500 resumes to fill one position, they want to see your accomplishments, skills, and experiences in as few words as possible.
-Bullet points and very concise language can showcase your communication skills while highlighting your areas of expertise.
+Bullet points and concise language can showcase your communication skills while highlighting your areas of expertise.

-Check out the following articles for additional help with key words and customization: Words To Get Hired By and Writing Your Resume for the Right Audience
+Review these articles for additional help with key words and customization: The Quintessential Guide to Words to Get Hired By and What it Really Means to 'Tailor Your Resume'

 Tips for designing a great resume